+Depositary

-Depositary Citibank, N.A.
+Citibank, N.A.

-Shareholder approval of offering Under ASX Listing Rules, certain steps necessary for the consummation of this offering require the approval of our shareholders voting at the general meeting of shareholders.
+Shareholder approval of offering

+Under ASX Listing Rules, certain steps necessary for the consummation of this offering require the approval of our shareholders voting at the general meeting of shareholders.
 We received all such required approvals from our shareholders prior to the completion of this offering.
 See "Description of Share Capital-Shareholder Approval of Offering".

-Use of proceeds We estimate that the net proceeds from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately US\$15.8 million, or approximately US\$18.6 million if the underwriters exercise their option to purchase additional ADSs from us in full, based on the initial public offering price of US\$12.35 per ADS.
+Use of proceeds

+We estimate that the net proceeds from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately US\$20.5 million, or approximately US\$24.0 million if the underwriters exercise their option to purchase additional ADSs from us in full, assuming an initial public offering price of US\$15.45 per ADS, which is the U.S. dollar equivalent of the closing price of our ordinary shares on the ASX of A\$0.12 on December 10, 2021 (based on an assumed exchange rate of A\$1.00 to US\$0.7151).
 We intend to use the net proceeds from this offering along with our existing cash and cash equivalents (i) to advance BNC210 into a Phase 2 trial for the acute treatment of SAD, including the initiation and completion of the planned Phase 2 PREVAIL clinical trial; (ii) for the continued development of BNC210 for the treatment of PTSD, including completion of the ongoing Phase 2b ATTUNE clinical trial; (iii) for the completion of chemistry, manufacturing and controls, long term safety and non-clinical pharmacology studies necessary to support Phase 3 pivotal trials of BNC210 for the treatment of SAD and PTSD; and (iv) for working capital and other research and development and general corporate purposes.
 See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.